Andrei Meshcheryakov (serial killer): Arrest and trial

 Meshcheryakov was detained for the first time on suspicion of murder near the Moscow Kazansky railway station in Moscow, where he tried to sell the belongings of the dead.
 However, he insisted that he bought these things from an unknown man.
 There was no evidence against him, and police officers had to let him go.
-On November 12, 2002, Meshcheryakov's car was stopped on a GAI post on one of the motor roads of the Moscow Oblast.
+On 12 November 2002, Meshcheryakov's car was stopped on a GAI post on one of the motor roads of the Moscow Oblast.
 In the car, the windshield and the front panel were smashed.
-As it later turned out, Meshcheryakov tried to stifle the sixth victim, but later damaged his car.
+As it later turned out, Meshcheryakov tried to stifle the sixth victim but later damaged his car.
 As a result, Meshcheryakov with the victim to keep silent about it, but he was still detained.

-Initially, Meshcheryakov confessed only to the attempted murder of the sixth victim, but soon confessed to the remaining murders.
+Initially, Meshcheryakov confessed only to the attempted murder of the sixth victim but soon confessed to the remaining murders.
 Despite the psychopathic disorders found in Meshcheryakov during the forensic examination, he was found to be sane because he could fully account for his actions.
 In September 2003, the Moscow Regional Court sentenced him to 25 years in prison, instead of life imprisonment, which the prosecution required.
-At the same time he was prescribed compulsory outpatient treatment from a psychiatrist.
-Meshcheryakov cried at the last day of the trial, asking for forgiveness for the 5 murders, fully admitting his guilt.
+At the same time, he was prescribed compulsory outpatient treatment by a psychiatrist.
+Meshcheryakov cried on the last day of the trial, asking for forgiveness for the 5 murders, fully admitting his guilt.
 The Supreme Court of Russia upheld the verdict without changing.